Slipknot22/Modern-responsive-portfolio-template-/README.md

-# 🚀 Portfólio Profissional - Desenvolvedor Front-End & Web3

-Este é um template de portfólio moderno, responsivo e com design premium, ideal para desenvolvedores que desejam apresentar seus projetos de forma profissional.

-## ✨ Funcionalidades

-- Design moderno (Dark + Glassmorphism)
-- Totalmente responsivo
-- Menu mobile
-- Efeito de partículas (particles.js)
-- Seções organizadas:
-  - Início
-  - Sobre
-  - Serviços
-  - Projetos
-  - Habilidades
-- Fácil de editar

-## 🛠️ Tecnologias

-- HTML5
-- CSS3
-- JavaScript
-- Particles.js
-- Font Awesome

-## 📂 Como usar

-1. Baixe os arquivos
-2. Abra o `index.html`
-3. Edite:
-   - Nome
-   - Experiência
-   - Projetos
-   - Imagens

-## 📸 Personalização

-- Troque a imagem `img.png`
-- Edite textos nas seções
-- Adicione seus projetos

-## 📱 Responsivo

-Funciona em:
-- Celulares
-- Tablets
-- Desktop

-## 📩 Contato

-Caso precise de suporte ou personalização, entre em contato.

----

-💡 Ideal para freelancers e desenvolvedores iniciantes.
+🚀 Professional Portfolio - Front-End & Web3 Developer

+This is a modern, responsive portfolio template with a premium design, ideal for developers who want to showcase their projects professionally.

+✨ Features

+Modern Design (Dark + Glassmorphism)
+Fully Responsive
+Mobile Navigation Menu
+Particles Effect (particles.js)
+Organized Sections:
+Home
+About
+Services
+Projects
+Skills
+Easy to Customize

+🛠️ Technologies

+HTML5
+CSS3
+JavaScript
+Particles.js
+Font Awesome

+📂 How To Use

+Download the files
+Open index.html
+Edit:
+Name
+Experience
+Projects
+Images

+📸 Customization

+Replace the img.png image
+Edit section texts
+Add your own projects

+📱 Responsive

+Works perfectly on:

+Mobile Devices
+Tablets
+Desktop

+📩 Contact

+If you need support or customization, feel free to get in touch.

+💡 Perfect for freelancers and beginner developers.